-Established by the U.S. Congress with passage of the Water Resources Research Act in 1964, the water resources research institute program provides support for one institute at the land grant university in each state, plus 3 territories and the District of Columbia.
-Congress reauthorized the Act in 1984 with amendments and, most recently, in 2006, in PL 109-471.
+Established by the US Congress with passage of the Water Resources Research Act in 1964, the water resources research institute program provides support for one institute at the land grant university in each state, plus 3 territories and the District of Columbia.
+Congress reauthorized the Act in 1984 with amendments and, most recently, in 2001, in the Infrastructure Investment and Jobs Act.
 The Water Resources Research Center at the University of Arizona is the designated Water Resources Research Institute for the State of Arizona.

 The Water Resources Research Center (WRRC) provides grants for research projects under the Water Resources Research Act, Section 104(b).
 The program’s major goals are to foster research on water and related issues of importance to the state and region and to encourage the entry of students and young scientists into the field of water resources.

-Proposals are solicited annually in the fall.
-Faculty members at any of Arizona’s three state universities may submit proposals.
-The project year runs from March 1 through the end of February.
+Faculty members and research personnel at any of Arizona’s three state universities may submit proposals that feature student work.
+The project year runs from September 1 through August 31.
 The typical award is $10,000.